savoirfairelinux/django-vagrant-demo/README.md

 Then, you can open http://demo-django.local:8080 and visit your newly locally deployed django site!

-The deploy process will need one command in `sudo` mode, which is to modify `/etc/hosts` to make `demo-django.local` point to `127.0.0.1`.
-If you're uncomfortable with the idea of entering your sudo password, you can perform this task manually and skip that part.
+At one point, your `sudo` password will be asked, that's Vagrant that needs to modify your `/etc/hosts` file.
+The project itself will also need to modify that file so that `demo-django.local` points to `127.0.0.1` this is why it will ask you to run the `fab hostssetup` command, which also needs admin privileges.

 There's even a `fab debugserver` you can use, after your `fab deploy` to start Django's built-in server from within the Vagrant VM (it makes debugging easier).